estruby/estruby.github.io/content/teaching/dmp.md

 ## Introduction

-This is a set of notes and accompanying Shiny application for teaching a simple, two-sided labor search and matching model.
+This is a set of notes and accompanying Shiny application for teaching a simple, two-sided labor search and matching model a-la Diamond, Mortensen, and Pissarides (DMP).

 I originally created it for teaching ECON 331, Intermediate Macroeconomics, at Carleton College.
 It's based on the treatment in the first part of chapter 1 of Christopher Pissarides _Equilibrium Unemployment Theory_.